skorokithakis/captainwebhook/docs/index.md

 ## "Advanced" options

+Captain Webhook supports some super-advanced functionality that is detailed below.

+### Password protection

 Obviously, the URL above isn't very secure, since anyone could trigger the command then.
 To make things a bit more obscure, and thus secure, Captain Webhook allows you to specify a key: